GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 chrome.action.onClicked.addListener(handleActionClick);
 ```

-!!!.aside.aside--note
+!!!.aside

-Note: In manifest version 3 the `chrome.browserAction` and `chrome.pageAction` APIs are consolidated
+In Manifest V3 the `chrome.browserAction` and `chrome.pageAction` APIs are consolidated
 into a single chrome.action API.
 !!!

 ### Persisting state with storage APIs {: #state }